penmandotro/laravel-subscriptions/README.md

 A Subscriptions package for laravel.

+## Features Overview

+- Create plans and his features or consumables.
+- Finished features CONSUMABLES processing
+- Manage your plans: get all plans, disable, delete, etc.
+- Your user can subscribe to a plan.
+- The user can renew, cancel, upgrade or downgrade his subscription.
+- Group your plans now is very simple.
+- Let your users enjoy some free_days on a plan subscription, EX: before consuming features.
+- A lot more

 All ideas are welcome, please send your issue in: [Send your issues in here](https://github.com/alinrzv/laravel-subscriptions/issues/new)

 ## Installation